bcgov/pipeline-templates/tekton/README.md

 ### Prerequisites (Docker)

 1. You will need to have [docker](https://docs.docker.com/get-docker/) installed and make sure that Docker Desktop is running.(_Note_: Download docker from website that fit for your OS.
 Don's use brew install)
-2. You will need to [set up your GitHub Personal Access Token](#prerequisites---personal-access-token).
+2. You will need to [set up your GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#personal-access-tokens-classic).
+After creating your personal access token, be sure to click 'Configure SSO'.
+You must authorize the token to for use in the `bcgov` or `bcgov-c` organisations.

 ### Installation (Docker)